Blog posts by Mike Thompson

 Republishing the historic 1911 Irish census as an interactive dataset

 Today we are releasing a new public website that makes the returns from the 1911 Irish census available as a preliminary statistical release to be queried by anyone.
-All kinds of cross-tabulations and analysis of this data that were previously impossible are now easily accessible as open data through our user interface and API.

 Irish Census 1911: Data collection and processing methodology